beyarkay/update-existing-release/README.md

 This parameter is **optional**.
 The default setting is `false`.

-### draft
+### updateTag (since v1.2.0)

-Should the release, if created, be marked as a draft?
-Such releases are generally not publicly visible.
-Provide true or false as a parameter.
+Added in Isaac Shelton's fork.

+Should the tag be updated to point to the latest commit?

+If set, the provided tag will be modified.

+If the tag doesn't already exist (regardless of `updateTag`), it will be created pointing to the latest commit.

 This parameter is **optional**.
-The default setting is `false`.
+The default setting is `true`.

 ## Outputs